TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 | 4 | *>3.91* |

 > [!IMPORTANT]
-> C*-enabled breakout boards often use a single pulsating WS2812-RGB LED.
+> *I2C*-enabled breakout boards often use a single pulsating WS2812-RGB LED.

-### Automatic Load Detection
-The *automatic load detection* feature is essential for preserving battery life.
+### Power Consumption

 Operating the boost converter requires approximately *100µA*.
-If the boost converter remained active continuously—even without an active load—it could deplete the battery unnecessarily.

-To address this, both the boost converter and the indicator LEDs are activated only when required.
-In inactive states, the chip minimizes power consumption, reducing quiescent current to *30-50µA*.
+To save even more energy, the chip can minimize power consumption to just *30-50µA* when disabling the power output (quiescent current).

+That's why by default, *IP5306* has an active *low load detection*: once the load drops below 50mA for more than 32 seconds, the chip switches off the boost converter and cuts power output.

+Like mentioned before, if this power-savings feature causes problems because your load requires low current (i.e. deep sleep), you have two options:
+* **Manual:**
+  pull pin `K` low every 30 seconds, either by external discrete logic, or by waking up your MCU every 30 seconds.
+* **Reconfigure:**
+  if you use an *I2C*-enabled *IP5306*, set bit `1` of register `00` to keep the boost converter turned on all the time.
+Be aware that the power LED(s) on the board will turn off, yet the power output stays enabled.

 Two operational modes manage this behavior: